Skip to content

 Advancements in technology have paved the way for innovative tools that assist individuals with stuttering.
 Here are some notable technological aids:

-• Speech Apps: Apps like FluencyCoach and DAF Pro are designed to help individuals practice their speech and manage stuttering in real-time.
+• Speech Apps: Apps like FluencyCoach and DAF Pro help individuals practice their speech and manage to stutter in real time.

 • Delayed Auditory Feedback (DAF): Devices that use DAF delay the speaker's voice in their ear, which has been shown to reduce stuttering in some individuals.